Important Information for Faculty Applicants

+Quest University Canada is a diverse community with students representing over 40 different countries, a range of ethnic and religious identities, sexual orientations, and we seek candidates who will help us further the goal of making Quest an inclusive campus.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.
 Quest University Canada is strongly committed to employment equity and welcomes applications from all qualified women and men, including visible minorities, Aboriginal people and persons with disabilities.
 Short-listed candidates may be asked for their consent to obtain verification of their job qualifications from the relevant institutions and persons; they may also be asked for their consent to allow Quest to speak to past and present employment or academic supervisors.

 In the interest of fairness, we normally do not meet with candidates for jobs until the committee has compiled its short list.
 We recognize that you might well have legitimate questions about how we operate - and we do not operate as other universities do.
 You can find information about our courses and policies in our Course Calendar and our Academic Calendar, and in syllabi posted as examples throughout our website.
 The people below will be happy to answer any specific questions you have about our program or about specific courses in the relevant division.
 The public is always welcome to visit our campus, eat at the cafeteria, and enjoy our spectacular mountain views.